 If the pain is non-acute and can be managed in the GP setting, further investigations may be requested:

-- Blood tests may include full blood count, renal function, liver function tests.
+- Blood tests may include FBC, renal function, LFTs.

 - Vaginal swab tests can help to exclude pelvic infection.

 - Ultrasound scanning can show ovarian or other mass.

 - Referral for further bowel investigations may be necessary - eg, referral under the two-week wait rule if bowel carcinoma is suspected.

 - Further urological investigations may be needed - eg, cystourethroscopy.

 If the patient has an acute abdomen and is referred immediately to hospital, further diagnostic tests may be carried out.
 CT scanning is taking over from ultrasound scanning except in cases of suspected cholecystitis.
 Plain abdominal X-ray is mainly used to exclude bowel obstruction, ileus and perforation, where it may show dilated loops of bowel.
 Erect CXR may show intraperitoneal air under the diaphragm.

 Causes of acute LIF pain